A Chiari malformation, previously called an Arnold-Chiari malformation, is where the lower part of the brain pushes down into the spinal canal.

 Under general anaesthetic a cut is made at the back of your head and the surgeon removes a small piece of bone from the base of your skull.
 They may also remove a small piece of bone from the top of your spine.

 This will help reduce the pressure on your brain and allow the fluid in and around your brain and spinal cord to flow normally.
-Read an NHS leaflet about decompression for Chiari malformation (PDF, 111kb).
+Read more about decompression surgery for Chiari malformation:

 Other procedures that may be necessary include:

-- Endoscopic third ventriculostomy (ETV) – a small hole is made in the wall of 1 of the cavities of the brain, releasing trapped fluid.
+- Endoscopic third ventriculostomy (ETV) – a small hole is made in the wall of one of the cavities of the brain, releasing trapped fluid.
 See treating hydrocephalus for more information.

 - Ventriculoperitoneal shunting – a small hole is drilled into the skull and a thin tube called a catheter is passed into the brain cavity to drain trapped fluid and relieve the pressure.
 See treating hydrocephalus for more information.